 Stokesdale is a somewhat small town located in the state of North Carolina.
 With a population of 5,413 people and two constituent neighborhoods, Stokesdale is the 150th largest community in North Carolina.

-Unlike some towns, Stokesdale isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Stokesdale are a mix of both white- and blue-collar jobs.
+Stokesdale is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Stokesdale is a town of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Stokesdale who work in management occupations (10.99%), office and administrative support (10.88%), and sales jobs (9.61%).

 Of important note, Stokesdale is also a town of artists.
 Stokesdale has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Stokesdale’s character.